NodeDash/Docs/docs/Devices/overview.md

 When a device sends data, the following happens:

 1. The physical device transmits data through the Helium Network
-2. ChirpStack receives this data and forwards it to Helium Device Manager
+2. ChirpStack receives this data and forwards it to NodeDash
-3. Helium Device Manager records the data in the device history
+3. NodeDash records the data in the device history
 4. Any flows that include this device as a source are triggered
 5. The data can be viewed in the Device Details page